 The following forms must be completed before your child enters the program.

 All materials are to be submitted to Molly Logan-Jones in the CCFS Administrative Office.
-PDFs can be obtained on the CCFS website: http://ccfs.ucdavis.edu/ECLforms.html.
-The following forms need to be printed out, filled in, signed, and sent to the ECL office:
+The following forms need to be filled in, signed, and submitted online or printed and sent to the ECLS office: